 “I win every time I walk into this place,” Bob said.
 “I keep pinching myself.”

-His ER teammates feel just as lucky to have him, and it’s the reason why Linda Fisher, UCHealth regional director of Volunteer and Guest Services, nominated Bob for United Way of Larimer County’s National Volunteer Month Hero Award (click link to vote).
-Bob is now a finalist; voting ends Wednesday (April 12, 2017).
+His ER teammates feel just as lucky to have him, and it’s the reason why Linda Fisher, UCHealth regional director of Volunteer and Guest Services, nominated Bob for United Way of Larimer County’s National Volunteer Month Hero Award.
+(It was announced May 6, 2017 that Bob won that award.
+Read that updated story.)

 “Bob is the epitome of what I hope to find with all volunteers,” Fisher said.
 “He has touched so many patients, families and staff members that I feel his presence is immeasurable.”